jansipke/pvdisplay/README.md

 PV Output Display is an Android app to view data on the PV Output website.

+If you like this program, please consider donating using [PayPal](https://www.paypal.com/donate?business=UESP84FTE3UTG&currency_code=EUR).

 You can view live solar panel data and browse through historical data.
 The data is presented in five different tabs in both graphical and tabular form.